Stratford-Upon-Avon native Matthew Brace offers a local’s guide to the Bard’s backyard.

-Shakespeare Country has many formal gardens.
+This area of the UK has many formal gardens.
 Two of the best are Charlecote Park and Kiftsgate.
-Charlecote includes a grand 16th Century stately home, ornate grounds, a delightful Orangery and an extensive deer park.
-Kiftsgate is far less visited yet it's a local treat – a subtle, secret woodland garden, offering dramatic views over the surrounding Cotswold Hills.
+Charlecote includes a grand 16th Century house, ornate grounds, a delightful orangery and an extensive deer park.
+Kiftsgate is far less visited yet it’s a treat – a subtle, secret woodland garden, offering dramatic views over the surrounding Cotswold Hills.

 Shakespeare Country – FACTFILE

-• The Shakespeare Houses: the Shakespeare Birthplace Trust offers a range of passes to one or more of the five official Shakespeare Houses.
+• The Shakespeare properties: the Shakespeare Birthplace Trust offers a range of passes to one or more of the five official Shakespeare properties.

 Couples Will Love

-Stratford is a 90-mile (145km) drive from London's Heathrow Airport.
-You can catch a coach from Heathrow to Warwick Parkway and then a taxi to Stratford (about 7 miles, 11km), or hop on the Tube and head to London's Marylebone train station and get the Chiltern Railways service (several per day) direct to Stratford.
-Another option is to fly into Birmingham Airport (via a European hub such as Amsterdam, Frankfurt or Copenhagen) and get to Stratford by train or taxi (about 30 miles, 48km).
+Stratford is a 90-mile (145km) drive from London’s Heathrow Airport.
+You can catch a coach from Heathrow to Warwick Parkway and then a taxi to Stratford (about 7 miles or 11km), or hop on the Tube and head to London’s Marylebone train station and get the Chiltern Railways service (several per day) to Stratford.
+Another option is to fly into Birmingham Airport (via a European hub such as Amsterdam, Frankfurt or Munich) and get to Stratford by train or taxi (about 30 miles or 48km).

 More information: Shakespeare’s England is the official site for Stratford-Upon-Avon and its surrounding towns and villages.